Crisis Page

 Many times when such crisis occurs, the Charleston R-I School District reaches out to community and regional partners to arrange for additional counseling staff to be present in buildings to provide emotional support to students and staff.

-If a child should need immediate support, parents may contact the Crisis Line at 1-800-356-5295.
-This service is available 24 hours a day, 7 days a week through Bootheel Counseling Services.
-Parents may also contact them during normal business hours at 573-471-0800.
+If a child should need immediate support, parents may contact the national suicide and crisis hotline by dialing 988.
+This service is available 24 hours a day, 7 days a week.
+Parents may also contact Bootheel Counseling Services during normal business hours at 573-471-0800.

 It might also help for parents to contact their child’s teacher, school counselor, or administrative staff: Contact Us.